markjivko/kronup-php/docs/Model/PricePlanLite.md

 ---
-title: "Price Plan - Lite"
+title: "Models - PricePlanLite"
+description: "Store price plan details at the moment the invoice was issued"
 parent: Model
 layout: page
 ---